Below are answers to some of our most frequently asked questions. If your question is not answered below, feel free to contact us!

 No sessions—so when can I start?

 You can sign up for our lessons or classes at any time!
 Our schedule is usually full, so we will probably need to put you on our wait-list at first.

 How long will I have to wait for a regular weekly lesson?

 It depends on what days and times you are available.
 The greater your availability, the sooner we can place you in a regular lesson.
 Weekdays after 4pm and weekends are in especially high demand.
 The average wait-time is 1–2 months, but several months is not uncommon.
 To get started right away, try our discounted drop-ins!

 Anyone 3 years and older (including adults) can take our private/semi-private lessons.
 Children of 30 months can take private lessons, but only with select instructors.
 All children 4 months–35 months can join Baby & Me classes.

 How many lessons does it take to learn to swim?

 Swimmers can attend lessons for as long as they like, and every student is different.
 You should have a goal in mind when the lessons begin.
 Are you working to overcome a fear?
 To build confidence and safety skills?
 To improve technique, or maybe even work toward joining a swim team?
 Each participant’s lesson is catered to fit their needs and goals.

-Our pools are a nice warm 90 degrees, and saltwater is gentler on the eyes and skin.
+Our pools are a nice warm 90 degrees, the air temperature is kept around 88 degrees, and saltwater is gentler on the eyes and skin.
 This helps create a relaxing and comfortable experience for swimmers (especially little ones).
 Being comfortable helps students concentrate and perform.
-The pools are also shorter, which is less intimidating for kids and beginner swimmers.
+The pools are also shorter, which is less intimidating for children and beginner swimmers.
 A large staircase descends into the shallow end and is a perfect place for kids to sit and get accustomed to the water, pool, and instructor.